OWASP/samm/v1.1/SAMM-HOWTO-1.1-MARKDOWN-en_US.txt

 ✦Build a technical guidance whitepaper for application security on technologies used within the organization; ✦Create a risk process and perform high-level business risk assessments for the application platforms and review business risk;
 ✦Prepare initial technical guidelines and standards for developers; ✦Perform short implementation reviews on application platforms that present significant risk to the organization; ✦Develop test and use cases for projects and evaluate the cases against the applications;
-✦Appointed a role to application security initiatives; ✦Generated a Draft strategic roadmap for the next phase of the assurance program.
+✦Appointed a role to application security initiatives; ✦Generated a draft strategic roadmap for the next phase of the assurance program.

 Due to the limited amount of expertise in-house within VirtualWare, the company engaged with a third party security consulting group to assist with the creation of the training program, and assist in writing the threat modeling and strategic roadmap for the organization.
 One of the key challenges faced during this phase, was to get all 300 developers through a one day training course.
 To achieve this VirtualWare ran 20 course days, with only a small number of developers from each team attending the course at one time.
 This reduced the overall impact on staff resources during the training period.